Start Up Ecosystem in Lebanon: Challenges and Opportunities Ahead

 I recently attended the First Lebanese Startups Conference in New York City and I was frankly pleasantly surprised by the top caliber of speakers and the spirit of Lebanese entrepreneurship.

 30 speakers, 25 startups, 50 investors and 250 entrepreneurs and professionals at The Plaza Hotel in New York City.
-A real inspiring event to be remembered.
+A really inspiring event to be remembered.

 With the Lebanon Central Bank “Circular 331” initiative to inject major capital into the local startup economy, USAID investing $15 million to support Lebanon’s entrepreneurs and the UK government supporting a scheme to bring Lebanese startups to the UK and to the attention of London-based investors, Lebanon is without a doubt on the right path.

-A couple of things that stuck to my mind at the New York Event that I heard again and again:
+A couple of things that stuck in my mind at the New York Event that I heard again and again: